-The second and the most important thing is the storage vessel.
+The second and most important thing is the storage vessel.
 There are many options—for example, food-grade plastic containers, glass bottles, aluminium & steel Dabba.

 Plastic containers are usually a second choice to store masala & spices.
-The reason being plastic is not safe to keep food item for a long time.
+The reason being plastic is not safe to keep food items for a long time.
 However, premium quality food-grade plastic is durable & safe.
 But that’s a different story.

 The Flavour of Madras Curry Powder

 It’s UNIQUE in one word.
 The reason is the combination of savoury & sweet spices in there.
 Aromatic herbs like pepper, bay leaves, cumin & turmeric powder provide a deep earthy & woodsy flavour.
 On the other hand, sweet spices, like cinnamon & clove, add brightness & richness.

 Like I already said above, the madras curry powder is hot & spicy.
 It’s because of the red chillies & other hot peppers in it.
 In short, the amount of pepper determines how hot your curry powder will come out.

 Mild curry powders have black pepper.
 Whereas hotter ones usually have a base of whole red chillies & dry red chilli powders.
 All of them make your curry powder too hot to handle.😅😂🤣